Export Exchange Server emails to PST by Specific Date Range

 - Select ‘EDB to PST’ option.

-- You can use the default job name or click ‘New Job’ to create a custom name for easier tracking later.
+- You may keep the default job name or select ‘New Job’ to assign a custom name, making it easier to identify and track the task.

 - Click the ‘Browse for EDB file’button.